 - want a breathable shoe for warm days (the Scram 5 is praised for its breathability)

 True to size fit is a plus in the Nitrel v4

 The New Balance Nitrel v4 is true to size with just the right amount of toe box space that did not feel restricted.
 Overall length was consistent with just enough room in the toe box and no slipping in the heel.
 The width is moderate from heel to toe without any excess room for slipping.

 Supportive and secure

-The shoe hugs the foot perfectly while not allowing the shoe to rub anywhere to cause any blistering.
+It's a wrap!
+And it feels good on the foot.
 I especially enjoyed the height of the upper surrounding the ankle which offered great support on the trails and reduced the potential for rolling ankles where the terrain got loose.

 Plenty of cushioning

 New Balance’s Fresh Foam technology was not carried over in the Nitrel v4.
 Instead, runners will get Dynasoft midsole which is far from super soft as the name suggests.
 It does offer plenty of cushioning over moderate terrain and for casual walking.